 12. Raohe Night Market

-In Taipei, there are several night markets to choose from, but often regarded as the best and most important are Raohe and Shilin Night Markets.
+In Taipei, there are several night markets to choose from but often regarded as the best and most important are Raohe and Shilin Night Markets.

 Oyster omelettes are another popular night market staple.
 You’ll find them at virtually every night market in Taiwan.

 Raohe Night Market

 Address: Raohe Street, Songshan District, Taipei City, Taiwan 105